nielsmaerten/gluco-check/README.md

 Are you comfortable trying out new and (possibly) unstable features?
 Message me on [Gitter](https://gitter.im/nielsmaerten)!

-## Use a shorter invocation
+## TIP: Using a shorter invocation

 Use [Routines](https://support.google.com/googlenest/answer/7029585?co=GENIE.Platform%3DAndroid&hl=en) to turn "Hey Google, ask Gluco Check my blood sugar" into
-"Hey Google, check my blood sugar".
+"Hey Google, check my sugar".

 Note: Routines are not supported in all languages.